Join us for an adventure in flavor!

 1. As with most fried foods, these schnitzels are best eaten fresh, so we recommend cooking one per person.

-4. If you want to try side dish variations, these schnitzels are often served with either french fries or potato salad.
-We just love the noodles for sopping up our gravy!
+3. If you want to try side dish variations, these schnitzels are often served with either french fries or potato salad.
+It also goes great with mashed potatoes.

 Nutrition Information